2022–23 Hong Kong Senior Shield

-2022–23 Hong Kong Senior Challenge Shield is the 119th season of the Hong Kong Senior Shield.
+2022–23 Hong Kong Senior Shield was the 119th season of the Hong Kong Senior Shield.
 10 teams entered this edition, with 2 games being played in the First Round before the quarter-finals stage.
 The competition was only open to teams that played in the 2022–23 Hong Kong Premier League.

 The champions received HK$150,000 in prize money while the runners up received HK$50,000.
 The best player of the final received a HK$10,000 bonus.
 In addition, the two losing teams in semi-finals received HK$20,000 while the remaining teams received HK$5,000.

 Eastern were the defending champions but lost to Kitchee in the final.
 Kitchee became the champions for the 8th time after beating Eastern in the final.